reframejs/reframe/readme.md

   height="300"
 />

-Do-one-thing-do-it-well tools are the building blocks of Reframe.
+Do-one-thing-do-it-well tools are the backbone of Reframe.
 We use React, Node.js, and develop our own:

 - [Goldpage](https://github.com/reframejs/goldpage) -